Tomahawk Ribeye with Spicy Lobster Butter Recipe

 - by Chef David Rose

 You don’t have to visit an expensive steakhouse on the seaside to enjoy a surf ‘n turf dish that delivers waves of outlandish flavor!
 Skip the trip and turn your house into the steakhouse with our tomahawk ribeye with spicy lobster butter recipe.
-It’s got it all: flavor-enhancing signature seasoning, rich and well-marbled gourmet steak, wild-caught succulent lobster, and a 30-minute combined prep and cook time!
+It’s got it all: flavor-enhancing Omaha Steaks Seasoning, rich and well-marbled gourmet steak, wild-caught succulent lobster, and a 30-minute combined prep and cook time!
 Surf’s – and fork’s – up!

 Why We Love This Ribeye and Lobster Recipe

 When it comes to this recipe, it’s go big or go home!
 From the massive 36 oz.
 Omaha Steaks Tomahawk Ribeye – perfectly marbled, dripping with rich, beefy flavors, and seasoned with a precise blend of herbs and spices – to a creamy, luxuriously spicy butter featuring sinfully savory gourmet lobster tails straight from the icy waters of Maine, this dish is more than up to the challenge!